Skip to main content

 [tool.poetry.dependencies]

-Unless your options are configured to run using only local data, the client will attempt to connect to the remote CDN and gRPC data sources and begin syncing data to a local store.
+Unless your options are configured to run using only local data, the client will attempt to connect to the remote CDN.

 Basic Usage